TerryXhx/CS263-Project/README.md

 #### Strassen's Algorithm

-We define the algorithm via  small steps as an inductive quadratic relationship.
+We define the algorithm via  small steps as an inductive quadratic relation.

 ```Coq
 Inductive StrassenMult: